iceman3k/server-docker-nvidia/README.md

 ***
 CURRENTLY, YOU HAVE TO BUILD THIS IMAGE FROM DOCKERFILE or DOCKER COMPOSE BUILD \
-docker build --no-cache -t stremio-docker-nvenc:latest . \
+docker build --no-cache -t stremio-docker-nvidia:latest . \
-References to iceman3k/stremio-docker-nvenc:latest do not currently work.
+References to iceman3k/stremio-docker-nvidia:latest do not currently work.
 My hope is they won't have to.
 I made a comment here in hopes that Stremio will fix the core issue https://github.com/Stremio/stremio-bugs/issues/1401#issuecomment-3334778243 which will eventually filter its way into the tsaridas/stremio-docker project.
 ***

-!!!
+***
-This build uses Cuda 12.3 to configure Jellyfin-FFMPEG.
-Therefore, only the following GPU series will work: GTX 1000, RTX 2000-4000, Tesla P100, A100.
+This build uses Cuda 13.0.1 to configure Jellyfin-FFMPEG.
+Therefore, only the following GPU series will work: RTX 2000-4000, A100, H100, H200. \
-!!!
+The image can be changed to nvidia/cuda:12.3.0-devel-ubuntu22.04 to support GTX 1000 series, Tesla P100, v100. \
+You should probably run the same version of Cuda Toolkit as the version of runtime you are running, e.g. nvidia/cuda:13.0.1-runtime-ubuntu22.04, or nvidia/cuda:12.8.0-runtime-ubuntu22.04 for GTX 1000 series.
+***

 ## Features